-- All TIPs should be submitted to seminar instructors in two forms: hard copy and on a flash drive.
+- All TIPs should be submitted to seminar instructors in two forms: hard copy and electronically.
 Electronic versions of the TIP should contain only text.

 - Use Microsoft Word software.

 - TIPs should be fully documented.
 If you make a reference to a particular work, it should be included in a reference list.
 Do not send copies of entire stories or chapters from books; cite them and include them in the reference list.

 - All seminar participants will receive a compilation of TIPs produced by their seminar classmates.